ileanahi/hackerRank/README.md

-# hackerRank
+# Hacker Rank
-Solutions to Hacker Rank challenges
+These are solutions to Hacker Rank challenges that I have completed.